derekwidmer/chainalysis-crypto-tracker/README.md

 java -jar target/cryptoapp-backend-0.0.1-SNAPSHOT.jar
 ```

+### Ready to Go!
+Once both the backend and frontend servers are running, the app is ready to use!

+Navigate to localhost:3000 in your browser of choice to begin.

 ## Questionnaire
 **1. Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?**